scaleoutsean/eseries-perf-analyzer/README.md

       # Optional: Create database and exit (true/1 = enable); remember to revert to 'false' after successful run
       # - CREATE_DB=false
 ```

+Note that, if you create multiple collectors in the same docker-compose.yaml, only *one* of `DB_NAME` (as each collector may have it different) will be applied in Grafana Data Source configuration.
+If you're in this situation simply configure just one `DB_NAME` first (you don't have to do anything if you don't mind to have the first DB instance named `eseries`) and then use InfluxDB CLI or the related instructions from the FAQs (on how to do it from collector.py) to create another DB and another InfluxDB Data Source to Grafana.
+Then you can start all Collector containers.

+You can also create additional database instances in InfluxDB from the CLI (instructions above), but you won't be able to if you modify Docker Compose to not expose InfluxDB externally.
+That's why it's easier to use the approach that runs collector.py in Docker - that will work for either Compose-internal or external InfluxDB.

 #### Deploy